Zaneo/LittleMan/README.md

 Instruction Set
 ===============

-A 4 bit instructions is used, with at 12 bit addressing scheme, packed into 16 bit register.
+A 4 bit instructions is used, with a 12 bit addressing scheme, packed into 16 bit register value.

 Terms with an x after them take an address.